orthopteroid/gewellt-eight/README.md

 # gewellt-eight

-'Gewellt' meaning 'wrinkly'... this code uses a genetic algorithim to optimize coverage of eight triangles onto a freetype-rendered font glyph using very basic OpenGL.
-The approach creates scalable and compact glyphs, though a bit 'wrinkly'.
+'Gewellt' meaning 'wrinkly'... this code uses a genetic algorithim with OpenGL to optimize coverage of flat-shaded triangles onto a freetype-rendered font glyph.
+The approach creates scalable, compact and somewhat recognizable glyphs.
 Eight triangles are used, hence the name.

 A freetype glyph-texture is drawn onto a back buffer along with alpha-blended candidate coverage triangles.
 The resulting render buffer is color-sampled to measure metrics of triangle coverage.
 These metrics are then used in the objective function to control breeding selection.
-As processing continues, the genetic algorithm uses a simple iteration-based schedule to switch the weights on the objective function coefficients.
-This approach appears to perform annealing / relaxation on the triangle fitting.
-It all works like a poor-man's opencl.
+As processing continues, the genetic algorithm uses a simple iteration-based schedule to switch the weights on the objective function coefficients which performs an annealing / relaxation on the triangle fitting.
+The texture size is 64x64, so the triangle verts only use 6 bits for their position information.
+This makes the 24 verts that make the triangles really only contain 36 bits per glyph.
+Glyph metric information takes a few more bytes.

-After 200 iterations, the drawing buffer is saved to a .png and the triangle positions are emmitted.
-With triangle coordinates being only byte-values this makes 48 bytes per glyph.
-Character code and the glyph metric information add a few more bytes.

-While the process runs the left side are where triangle coverage is tested whereas the right side is there to show what the best coverage looks like.
+Below is a clip of the process.
+The left side are where candidate triangle coverage is tested and on the right side is where the best-so-far coverage is drawn.
+The code is set to only run 200 iterations per glyph and then save the drawing buffer to a .png and emmit the triangle positions.
 Here is a real-time video (taken from an old Core2 laptop) of some glyphs being fitted:

 ![digit movie](images/digits-8tri.gif)

 The output after every glyph is a fixed-length structure comprising:

-* the character-code (which in this case is ascii, but gewellt should be utf8 compatible)
+* the character-code (which I'm testing here in ascii, but gewellt plays fair with freetype to render utf8 glyphs)
-* the freetype glyph metric information specifying dimensions, position and advance for horizontal and vertical layouts
+* the freetype glyph metric information ()specifying dimensions, position and advance for horizontal and vertical layouts)
-* the triangle data.
-The coordinates are made of unsigned bytes but by default gewellt only uses a 6-bit coordinate system.
+* the triangle data (gewellt only uses 64x64 glyph textures by default, so only a 6-bit coordinate system)

 These are appended to a file: